blurpy/qa401w/README.md

 * Hover over a point in the graph for X, Y values.
 * Zoom and pan in the graph to see more details.
 * Optionally calculate the average THD of the last 100 acquisitions in continuous mode.
+* When specifying an external gain, the real input voltage will be shown in addition to the calculated voltage.
 * View up to 0.3 seconds of the recorded waveform as a time series graph.
 Remember to enable fetching of time data.

 ![Screenshot of time series analysis](img/qa401w-analyze-time.png)